Moesif/moesifdjango/README.md

 ### Changes in Django 1.10

 Django middleware style and setup was refactored in version 1.10.
 You need need to import the correct version of Moesif middleware depending on your Django version.
-Most users on Django 1.10 or greater will use `moesifdjango.middleware.moesif_middleware`.
-However, if you're using Django 1.9 or older, you need to follow the old style for importing middleware and use `moesifdjango.middleware_pre19.MoesifMiddlewarePre19` instead.
+If you're using Django 1.10 or greater, use `moesifdjango.middleware.moesif_middleware`.
+However, if you're using Django 1.9 or older, you need to follow the legacy style for importing middleware and use `moesifdjango.middleware_pre19.MoesifMiddlewarePre19` instead.

 You can find your current Django version via `python -c "import django; print(django.get_version())"` {: .notice--info}